malidgi/microsoft-365-docs/microsoft-365/security/mtp/prerequisites.md

 > You need to be assigned either the **Billing admin** or **Global reader** [role in Azure AD](https://docs.microsoft.com/azure/active-directory/users-groups-roles/directory-assign-admin-roles#available-roles) to be able to see license information.
 If you encounter access problems, contact a global admin.

 ## Required permissions
-You must be a **global administrator** or a **security administrator** in Azure Active Directory to turn on Microsoft 365 Defender.
+You must be one of the following roles in Azure Active Directory to turn on Microsoft 365 Defender:
+Global administrator
+Security administrator
+Security Operator
+Global Reader
+Security Reader

 For the list of roles required to use Microsoft 365 Defender and information on how access to data is regulated, read about [managing access to Microsoft 365 Defender](mtp-permissions.md).

 ## Browser requirements
 Access Microsoft 365 Defender in the Microsoft 365 security center using Microsoft Edge, Internet Explorer 11, or any HTML 5 compliant web browser.